PhilippaHartley/SKAO-SDC2/miriad_installation/README.md

 ### GNUmakedefs file

-This is a version of the `linux64/` file produced by `configure`.
-It was edited after running configure, in order to solve memory allocation and other issues.
+This is a modified version of the `linux64/` file produced by `configure`.
+It was modified after running configure.
+The modifications solve memory allocation and other issues.
 Main differences between this version of the GNUmakedefs file and the default settings:

 1.